-Take the footpath through the kissing gate on the left, signed ‘National Trails/ C*aw Gap’.
+Coninue to follow the road and take the footpath through the gate on the left, signed ‘National Trails/ Caw Gap’.
 Follow the grassy path straight on, Hadrian’s Wall is on your right.

 It's a steady climb up to the trig point on the top of Winshield Crags, the highest point on Hadrian’s Wall at 1,132 ft / 345m.
-For a longer walk continue on to 4 OR retrace your steps back to your start point.
+For a longer walk, continue on to Cawfields OR retrace your steps back to your start point.

 Follow the path as it goes up and down alongside Hadrian’s Wall.
 Head down the stone steps to the minor road at Caw Gap.